numba/numba/docs/source/cuda-reference/kernel.rst

 .. function:: numba.cuda.fp16.hsin (a)

-   Calculates the trigonometry sine function on the 16-bit floating point argument.
+   Calculates the trigonometry sine function of the 16-bit floating point argument.

    Returns the 16-bit floating point result of the sine operation.

 .. function:: numba.cuda.fp16.hcos (a)

-   Calculates the trigonometry cosine function on the 16-bit floating point argument.
+   Calculates the trigonometry cosine function of the 16-bit floating point argument.

    Returns the 16-bit floating point result of the cosine operation.

 .. function:: numba.cuda.fp16.hlog (a)

-   Calculates the natural log on the 16-bit floating point argument.
+   Calculates the natural logarithm of the 16-bit floating point argument.

    Returns the 16-bit floating point result of the natural log operation.

 .. function:: numba.cuda.fp16.hlog10 (a)

-   CCalculates the base 10 logarithm on the 16-bit floating point argument.
+   Calculates the base 10 logarithm of the 16-bit floating point argument.

    Returns the 16-bit floating point result of the log base 10 operation.